blck-iot/SNIxKWT/README.md

 _A) GPS B) WiFi C) BLE_

 Lokalization via GPS should not require further explanation.
 Here we use it while the Cow is moving.
 The tracker can listen SSID's of WiFi networks or UUID's of buethooth beacons.
-If the location of beacon or Wifi Hotspots is know, one can calculate the Trackers location.
+If the location of beacon or Wifi Hotspots is know, one can calculate the trackers location.
+(See also: [BLE - Location Fix](#ble-location-fix))

-We turned this concept around.
-Assuming that:
->**IF** the tracker can *hear* a beacon and this beacon is e.g. attached to a lions collar **THEN** the lion must be within a radius around the tracker.

 Changing its state from III) to IV) the tracker is "checking for lion presence" three times in an 1000 sec interval.